molmod/stacie/docs/source/theory/properties/autocorrelation_time.md

     you should first analyze preliminary data to get a first estimate of $\tau_\text{exp}$, after which you can plan the data generation more carefully.

+    If you notice your input sequences are many orders of magnitudes longer than $\tau_\text{exp}$, the number of relevant frequency grid points in the spectrum can become impractical.
+    In this case, splitting up the input sequences in shorter parts with {py:func}`stacie.utils.split`.

     Note that $\tau_\text{exp}$ is also related to the block size when working with [block averages](../advanced_topics/block_averages.md)
     to reduce storage requirements for production simulations.